amirongit/notecode/algebra.md

 - vertical line
     - has a fixed value for 'x'
     - is parallel to 'y' axis
-    - the equation in this scenario has 'b' as zero
+    - the equation in this scenario has 'b' as 0
 - horizontal line
     - has a fixed value for 'y'
     - is parallel to 'x' axis
-    - the equation in this scenario has 'a' as zero
+    - the equation in this scenario has 'a' as 0

 ### Slope of line
 - is measured by comparing vertical to horizontal changes along a line